 From Dr. Melissa Farrall, co-author of Wrightslaw: All About Tests and Assessments, Second Edition —

-DIBELS-N and AIMSweb are both good ways to screen young children.
+DIBELS-N, now called Acadience Learning, and AIMSweb are both good ways to screen young children.

 I also find it very helpful to have children recite the alphabet.
 Reciting the alphabet (without singing) is an important predictor of reading success.
 Writing the alphabet is a huge predictor of writing skill . . . even at the high school level.

 The trick is what you do in response to the results of the screening.
 Children who do poorly on the screening need a quick response.

 If a child has signs of dyslexia, it is important to dive in with direct, systematic instruction in phonemic awareness, phonics, and spelling.